 was the staple, but all over Africa it is the same, the staples being cassava, maize, sorghum, plantain or millet) and his whole body and its proper functioning required this ancestral diet.
 I do not say eventually a villager will not get adjusted to another diet if he has to—but why should he?
 Throughout Africa most Africans living in cities still eat their traditional food.
 People with other habits might not be able, without adding some fruit and vegetables, to live more than a brief period on this African diet without indigestion and constipation.
 It is interesting to note in this connection that an article in the Readers Digest for 1971 states that the African’s bowels on his diet move more often than the American’s do, colon cancer being very infrequent, whereas in the United States it is now the second most prevalent form of cancer; investigators consider that the huge increase, during the last eighty years, in the consumption of refined carbohydrates (mostly white flour and white sugar) is responsible for this.

-The toilet facilities of the vast majority of the human race (countries following European-North American culture excepted) are based on the natural position of squatting, not sitting; it is better and far more hygenic but can be very difficult to adjust to.
+The toilet facilities of the vast majority of the human race (countries following European-North American culture excepted) are based on the natural position of squatting, not sitting; it is better and far more hygienic but can be very difficult to adjust to.
 People who may have become accustomed to linking the activities of their intestinal tract to reading would do well to develop a more natural approach as the environment and facilities of the vast majority of toilets all over the world are not conducive to either sitting or reading.
 Ignorance of customs associated with what is a daily part of life for everyone can impose hardships that may wreck a pioneer’s or travelling teacher’s much-needed work in rural areas.
 Of the complications village life involves for over-civilized people not the least is this question of toilet facilities.

 When touring South East Asia some years ago I was distressed that I never slept in the homes of the village Bahá’ís as I had so often done in Africa, but always had to stay in a hotel or a Government Rest House or Dak bungalow.
 At last I got the explanation: there just are no toilets in the villages and there are usually no trees or bushes to provide cover; it is the custom of the people to get up before dawn and disperse in the dark over the fields around the village.
 This is true of conditions in the Andes of South America as well.